Skip to main content

 • If a user already has a running backup schedule that was created without using the kubeconfig from the Rancher web console, the schedule continues to run.

 • A non-SuperAdmin user cannot restore a backup to a different cluster because project mapping is not allowed for non-SuperAdmin users.
 If a non-SuperAdmin user tries to restore to a different cluster, the destination project dropdown is disabled.
-For more information, refer to the Project Mapping in Rancher Cluster topic.
+For more information, see the Project Mapping in Rancher Cluster topic.

-Portworx backup provides two options to enable this feature for your Non-airgapped and Air-gapped install and upgrades through Portworx Central Spec Generator.
+Portworx Backup provides two options to enable this feature for your non-airgapped and air-gapped installs and upgrades through Portworx Central Spec Generator.

-This feature is tested following versions of Rancher and Kubernetes:
+This feature is tested with the following versions of Rancher and Kubernetes:

 • Kubernetes: v1.32.x